-The VAT system comprises three types of supply:
+The VAT system comprises of three types of supplies:

-- Standard-rated supplies supplies of goods and services subject to the VAT rate in force at the time of supply (currently 14%). - Exempt supplies supplies of certain services not subject to VAT.
-Vendors making exempt supplies are not entitled to input VAT credits.
-Exports and certain foodstuffs are zero-rated. - Zero-rated supplies supplies of certain goods or services subject to VAT at zero percent.
-Vendors making zero rated supplies are entitled to input VAT credits.
+- Standard-rated supplies supplies of goods and services subject to the VAT rate in force at the time of supply.
+With effect 1 April 2018 the VAT rate is increased from 14% to 15%. - Exempt supplies supplies of certain services not subject to VAT.
+Vendors making exempt supplies are not entitled to input VAT credits. - Zero-rated supplies supplies of certain goods or services subject to VAT at zero percent.
+Vendors making zero-rated supplies are entitled to input VAT credits.